adelelakour/ToDoMVC_Playwright_MiniProject/README.md

-# ToDoMVC React Automation Project
+# ToDoMVC Automation Project

-UI test automation for the React TodoMVC application using Python, Pytest, and Playwright.
+UI test automation for the TodoMVC application using Python, Pytest, and Playwright.

 ## Tech Stack